Unnao girl was poisoned, has denied sexual assault, say police

 The police in Uttar Pradesh’s Unnao district on Tuesday said that the 17-year-old girl, who was found in an unconscious state along with two others in a field last week, said that the three were poisoned, but denied any sexual assault attempt, The Indian Express reported.

-The girl, the only person who survived the poisoning, on Tuesday recorded her statement before the police and the chief judicial magistrate.
+The girl, who was the only one who survived the poisoning, on Tuesday recorded her statement before the police and the chief judicial magistrate.
 She had been admitted to a hospital in Kanpur.

 The teenager told the police that the accused had offered her and her cousins some snacks, which they did not accept.
 “When they refused to eat, he [the accused] offered them water which the three drank,” Unnao Superintendent of Police Anand Kulkarni told the newspaper.
 “She told us that she fell unconscious soon after drinking water and does not remember anything after that.
 She has also named the second accused in her statement.”